 You can download our Consultancy Policy and the FAQs below may help to answer any questions you might have surrounding WIT's consultancy activities.

-The WIT policy has been applied to all staff irrespective of their grade or work activity.
-This was reviewed against international standards and deemed to be appropriate though it is clearly detailed that all staff must have line manager approval.
-This is to ensure any consultancy activity does not negatively impact our day-to-day operations.
+The WIT consultancy policy has been applied to all staff irrespective of their grade or work activity.
+This was reviewed against international standards and deemed to be appropriate though it is clearly detailed that all staff must have line manager approval prior to engaging in consultancy.
+The approval is to ensure any consultancy activity does not negativity impact on our day-day operations.